layouts-css/tailwindcss-plugin/README.md

 ### Layout Properties

-`layout-packed`: packs the child elemnts together in the container.
+`layout-packed`: packs the child elements together in the container.

-`layout-spaced`: spaces the child elemnts across the full width of the container.
+`layout-spaced`: spaces the child elements across the full width of the container.

 `layout-grid`: spaces the child elements within the cell of a grid.